William Dalison: Origins

 He was the younger son of William Dalison (d.1546) of Laughton, Lincolnshire, Sheriff of Lincolnshire in 1546 and Escheator of Lincolnshire, by his wife, a daughter of George Wastneys of Haddon, Nottinghamshire.

 Career

 He entered Gray's Inn in 1534 and was called to the bar in 1537.
-He was elected Reader of Gray's Inn in 1548 and again in 1552, on one of which occasions he gave a lecture on the statute 32 Henry VIII, chapter 33, concerning wrongful disseisin, which is referred to in Dyer's Reports (219 a) as a correct statement of the law.
+He was elected Reader of Gray's Inn in 1548 and again in 1552, on one of which occasions he gave a lecture on the statute 32 Hen.
+8. c.
+33, concerning wrongful disseisin, which is referred to in Dyer's Reports (219 a) as a correct statement of the law.
 He took the degree of serjeant-at-law in 1552, receiving from his Inn the sum of £5 and a pair of gloves.
 He served as a Member of Parliament for Lincolnshire in October 1553.

 In 1554 he was appointed one of the justices of the County Palatine of Lancaster.
 In 1556 he was appointed a Justice of the King's Bench and was knighted.
 His patent was renewed on the accession of Queen Elizabeth I (November 1558).